Christochi/terraform-aws-infra/setup-nwk/README.md

 `aws-vpc` module is the module being called

 #### setup-nwk
-main.tf in this directory is the root module for calling child module
+- `main.tf` in this directory is the root module for calling child module
+-  you can change the region of the network infra in `terraform.tfvars`

 ## Requirement
 - aws account